 Inventory shrinkage, or contraction, is used to describe inventory loss.
 For instance, if a retailer's inventory records report that there are 3,261 units of Product X available, but a physical count shows that only 3,248 are available, then an inventory shrinkage of 13 units exists.

-A Little More on What is Abnormal (Inventory) Shrinkage
+What is tracking Abnormal (Inventory) Shrinkage Important?

 Inventory shrinkiage may occur for any number of reasons, including poor manufacturing quality (disposal), loss during transportation, and theft.

 - Bullwhip effect and supply chain costs with low-and high-quality information on inventory shrinkage, Dai, H., Li, J., Yan, N., & Zhou, W. (2016).
 European Journal of Operational Research, 250(2), 457-469.

 - Comparing improvement strategies for inventory inaccuracy in a two-echelon supply chain, Xu, J., Jiang, W., Feng, G., & Tian, J. (2012).
 European Journal of Operational Research, 221(1), 213-221.